-- 1. A controlling, domineering, selfish husband with a doormat wife or "trophy" wife OR - 2.
-A totally egalitarian, leaderless marriages with no unique roles for husbands or wives based on their gender.
+A controlling, domineering, selfish husband with a doormat wife or a "trinket" wife (kind of the media portrayal of Donald Trump and Marla Maples OR A totally egalitarian, leaderless marriages with no unique roles for husbands or wives based on their gender.

-But what is God teaching in Colossians 3:18-19? - It seems to be a whole different perspective on marriage.
+But what is God teaching in Colossians 3:18-19? - a whole different perspective on marriage.

 Marriage as the Bible presents it, is neither authoritarian nor egalitarian.

-It is a man and woman uniquely charged by God with roles and responsibilities in the marriage that differ from each other and yet who so perfectly compliment each other that the relationship grows and matures resulting in increasing satisfaction and joy in each other.
+It is a man and woman uniquely charged by God with roles and responsibilities in the marriage that differ from each other and yet so perfectly compliment each other that the relationship grows and matures resulting in increasing satisfaction and joy in each other.